llpeterson/e2e/rpc.md

 standards and software for building distributed systems that was defined by the Open Software Foundation (OSF), a consortium of computer companies that originally included IBM, Digital Equipment Corporation, and Hewlett-Packard; today, OSF goes by the name The Open Group.
+Our third example is gRPC, a popular RPC mechanism that Google has open sourced, based on an RPC mechanism that they have been using internally to implement cloud services in their datacenters.

-These two examples represent interesting alternative design choices in the RPC solution space.
+These three examples represent interesting alternative design choices in the RPC solution space, but least you think they are the only options, we describe three other RPC-like mechanisms (WSDL, SOAP, an REST) in the context of web services in Chapter 9.

 <figure class="line">
 	<a id="sunrpc"></a>